Close Alert Banner

 In Gilmore Girls, Taylor’s Olde Fashioned Soda Shoppe has sweet treats and local goodies from wall to wall, and in Port Perry, The Nutty Chocolatier has just the same.
 Indulge in some of the finest, richest Belgian chocolate, truffles, and hand-crafted chocolate specialties, as well as an assortment of candies and homemade fudge.

-Channel your inner Lorelai and Rory with unique fall finds at Brock’s Department Store, Anja of Sweden Boutique, Kelly’s On Queen, or The Wee Tartan Shop.
-Once you’ve found your new fall wardrobe and worked up an appetite, pick up a menu and find some delicious takeout options at Louie’s Cafe or Jester’s Court.
+Channel your inner Lorelai and Rory with unique fall finds at Bonita Clothing Co., Brock’s Department Store, Anja of Sweden Boutique, Kelly’s On Queen, or Beyond Tartan (The Wee Tartan Shop).
+Once you’ve found your new fall wardrobe and worked up an appetite, pick up a menu and find some delicious takeout options at Louie’s Cafe, Marwan's Global Bistro or Jester’s Court.
 Just like there’s never enough coffee—there’s never enough ice cream, and The Perfect Scoop is exactly where Lorelai and Rory would be if their freezer ran out (which it often does).
 It wouldn’t be a true Gilmore Girls experience without takeout and ice cream!

-While you’re discovering all the fall fun Durham Region has to offer, we’d love to know what you tried and loved the most.
+While exploring all of the charm Durham Region has to offer, we’d love to know what you tried and loved the most.
 Tag @DurhamTourism in all your posts on social media so we can follow along!

 0 Likes